PrunaAI/pruna/docs/user_manual/customize_metric.rst

 ``compute()`` takes two parameters: ``model`` and ``dataloader``.

 Inside ``compute()``, you are responsible for running inference manually.
+Inside ``compute()``, you are responsible for running inference manually.

 Your method should return a ``MetricResult`` object with the metric name, result value and other metadata.
 The result value should be a float or int.

 .. code-block:: python

     from pruna.evaluation.metrics.metric_base import BaseMetric
+    from pruna.evaluation.metrics.result import MetricResult
     from pruna.evaluation.metrics.result import MetricResult

     class YourNewMetric(BaseMetric):